o-l-a-v/o-l-a-v.github.io/README.md

 # Navigate to the website folder
 cd website

-# Update NodeJS with fnm
+# Update NodeJS with fnm - Use `pwsh -NoProfile` if "error: Can't download the requested binary: Access is denied. (os error 5)"
 fnm install --lts --corepack-enabled fnm default <new_version>
 fnm use <new_version>